Officials Say That Chicago Cannabis Taxes May Exceed 41% By Summer

 Marijuana Off to a Booming Start

 Marijuana sales have gotten off to a roaring start in Illinois.
 Customers, both Illinois residents and individuals from neighboring states, formed long lines outside the marijuana shops on the first day of the new year to revel and take advantage of the new law.
-That day brought a total of 77,128 transactions, averaging $41.18 each, for total sales tally of $3,176,256.
+That day brought a total of 77,128 transactions, averaging $41.18 each, for a total sales tally of $3,176,256.
 By January 2, sales had swelled to $5.5 million, with some dispensaries even running out of marijuana products.

 After passing the Illinois state legislature, the measure was signed into law by Gov. J.B.
 Pritzker in June.